RedHatRanger/best_linux_scripts_and_commands/common_commands/podman.md

 podman commit <CONTAINER_ID> > "rockylinux.tar"
 ```

-* To get back into the container:
+* To get back into the container (as the testuser):
 ```
 podman attach <CONTAINER_ID>
 ```